qanbarzadeh/GPPDS/README.md

 Bollinger bands consist of a middle band with two outer band.
 The middle band is a simple moving average that is usually set at 20 periods.
 Bollinger bands are used to identify M-Tops and W-Bottoms or to determine the strength of the trend.

 ## Volume
 Volume is simply the number of shares or contracts that trade over a given period - usually a day.
-Voulme is used by technical analyse to confirm trends and chart patterns.
+Volume is used by technical analyst to confirm trends and chart patterns.
 The strength of any given price movement is measured primarily by the volume.
 In fact, a 50% rise in stock price may not be all that relevant at all if it occurs on very little volume.

 ## Commodity Channel Index
 Commodity channel index (CCI) is developed by Donald Lambert.
 It is a versatile indicator that can be used to identify a new trend or warn of extreme conditions.
 In general, CCI measures the current price level relative to an average price level over a given period of time.
 CCI is relatively high when prices are far above their average.
 CCI is relatively low when prices are far below their average.
 In this manner, CCI can be used to identify overbought and oversold levels.